 For those of you who want to live in Europe, with the ability to travel freely in the European Schengen (border-less) zone, and have access to high-quality European healthcare and education and year-round mild weather and sunshine, Malta is the place to be.

-Malta has been a popular vacation spot for sun-starved northern Europeans and has attracted foreign investment through its tax-efficient system.
+Malta has been a popular vacation spot for sun-starved northern Europeans.

 Malta has one of the lowest costs of living in the EU, stunning real estate and high quality of life.
 As a whole, these are some of the many reasons to choose to live in Malta.